 Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use.
 You’ll want to keep medications in their original, labeled containers.
 In case it is necessary to purchase drugs while abroad, bring a copy of the prescription and a list of generic names of your medicines as “back-up”.

-It is important to note that while pharmacies and medical facilities are readily available on the mainland areas of Ecuador, they are NOT available outside of Santa Cruz Island (town of about 22,000 people) on the Galápagos Island or the small town on San Cristobal, so it is important that you carry any necessary personal medication with you.
+• Important: while pharmacies and medical facilities are readily available on the mainland areas of Ecuador, they are NOT available outside of Santa Cruz Island (town of about 22,000 people) on the Galápagos Island or the small town on San Cristobal, so it is important that you carry any necessary personal medication with you.

 Allergies: To be prepared for environmental triggers to allergies or breathing difficulties, please bring your allergy and/or asthma medication(s).
 If you have severe allergies talk to your doctor about carrying an EPI pen and notify your guides.
 It is also recommended to carry with you an up-to-date record of known allergies, chronic medical problems and Medic Alerts so that, if necessary, emergency treatment can be carried out without endangering your health.